If You Think Blac Chyna Deserved This, You're Wrong

 The idea that women deserve whatever happens to them if they don’t acquiesce to the demands of men’s feelings and egos is unacceptable.
 When street harassment turns violent, people insist that the woman should have been nicer or dressed differently.
 If she is killed by her boyfriend, she should have left.
 If her nudes are leaked online, she should have never sent them in the first place, or agitated her scorned lover.
 That women’s bodies suddenly become disposable or collateral damage in love and war is a byproduct of our pervasive rape culture.

-While I think the idea that Blac Chyna is a gold-digger who wanted nothing but fame and fortune from Rob is invalid, I can get behind the theory that their relationship was motivated by revenge and pettiness — and for what it’s worth, the revenge plot was executed flawlessly.
-But hurting someone’s feelings simply doesn’t compare or warrant this kind of behaviour.
+While I think the idea that Blac Chyna is a gold digger who wanted nothing but fame and fortune from Rob is invalid, I can get behind the theory that their relationship was motivated by revenge and pettiness — and for what it’s worth it, the revenge plot was executed flawlessly.
+But hurting someone’s feelings simply doesn’t compare or warrant this kind of behavior.

 Advertisement